classicrob/simply-jekyll/_notes/Chat Interview with Licat about Community Building in Obsidian.md

 Naturally, **moderators** (us included) participate more in the discussions, so our messages will show up more often.
 Users will pick up the tone and vibe, and adjust theirs to fit in

+Those who set themselves apart in a negative way usually gets less chance of a reply to their questions, or sometimes multiple users will stand up to help them adjust the tone.

+More severe cases can get a warning from a moderator, but I think we've only had to do it 3-4 times so far.

 **Robert Haisfield**

 Do people up their participation when they become **moderators**?